 1)Your company must develop an exposition outlining how you will maintain safety while making adjustments to the Part 101 Rules.
 You can develop this yourself however it becomes expensive quickly unless your document writer has experience in the aviation world.
 FlyUAV has a specialised consultant that can carry out this often painful part for you.
 Exposition Consultancy starts at $1200 and depending on the complexity of your operation it can cost more.
 Our expositions are CAA compliant so you can rest easy that the minimum of cost for certification will be charged by CAA.

 2) All pilots intending to operate on the UAOC and utilise the variations granted must complete training acceptable to the Civil Aviation Authority.
 Please see our Advanced Pilot Certificate.
 Packages are available.

-All these stages are carefully managed by FlyUAV.
-We will create your exposition, help you to fill out the forms, prep you for your interview, train you and your team on your exposition, conduct your pilot training, recommend maintenance organisations and handle any hiccups that may come along the way.
+If it all seems complicated don’t worry we can create your exposition, help you to fill out the forms, prep you for your interview, train you and your team on your exposition, conduct your pilot training, recommend maintenance organisations and handle any hiccups that may come along the way.
 We pride ourselves on being a one stop shop to take the gobbledygook out of the equation.

 Operational Competency Checks:

 Operational Competency Checks (OCA) are a pilots way of ensuring they are flight ad operationally ready.
 The OCA check is conducted at intervals depending on the certification level required.
 Either 3 years for a Part 101 or annually for a Part 102.

 It is essential to undergo external checking to ensure that current legal and safety practises are being maintained, new technology is explored and understanding of the Performance and risk based environment is current and accurate.